 How to protect your skin from chlorine

 So many people experience dry or irritated skin during the summer from swimming in chlorinated pools.
 Chlorine is irritant to the skin, and is toxic to the entire body.
 While swimming in a chlorinated pool might not seem like a big deal, the problem is that chlorine is a chemical that we are actually exposed to on a daily basis.
-Many of us already carry too much accumulated chlorine in our bodies.
+Many of us already carry too much accumulated chlorine and other toxic chemicals in our bodies.
 For that reason, swimming in chlorinated pools can push that body burden over the edge, and cause chlorine poisoning and other health problems.
 That’s why it’s so important to protect your skin from chlorine when you swim!

-Switch to saltwater
+Switch to salt water

 Shower before swimming in chlorinated water

 If you have to swim in a chlorinated pool, be sure to shower thoroughly as much as possible BEFORE you get into the pool, and then again after.
 The skin–like a sponge–can only hold a certain amount of water.
-Showering beforehand saturates your skin with far less chlorinated water, so that when you go into the pool, it is unable to absorb as much chlorinated water.
+Showering beforehand saturates your skin with far less chlorinated water, so that when you go into the swimming pool, it is unable to absorb as much chlorinated water.